 This book represents the first attempt to quantify environmental factors and life history traits that accelerate or decelerate species diversity in animals.
-About 15, 8 and 77 % species are distributed in marine (70 % of earth’s surface), freshwater (< 1 %) and terrestrial (~ 29 %) habitats.
+About 15%, 8% and 77% of species are distributed in marine (70% of earth’s surface), freshwater (< 1%) and terrestrial (~ 29%) habitats.
 Hence, the terra firma fosters more diversity.
-The harsh hadal, desert and elevated montane habitats restrict diversity to 0.5-4.2 %.
-Costing more time and energy, osmotrophic and suspension modes of food acquisition limit diversity to < 20 %.
+The harsh hadal, desert and elevated montane habitats restrict diversity to 0.5-4.2%.
+Costing more time and energy, osmotrophic and suspension modes of food acquisition limit diversity to < 20%.
 In minor phyletics, evolution has proceeded from a ‘wrong combination’ of low motility and gonochorism to sessility and hermaphroditism.
 The motile major phyletics are more speciose (166,279 species/phylum) than the latter (1,975 species/phylum).
-As evolution and speciation are driven by motility, sessility is limited to 2.9 % animals.
+As evolution and speciation are driven by motility, sessility is limited to 2.9% animals.

-Incidence of heterogamety is 4-times more in males than in females.
+Incidence of heterogamety is four-times more in males than in females.
 Hence, evolution is more a male-driven process.
-Egg size is determined by environmental factors but lecithality is genetically fixed.
-In poikilotherms, sex is also determined by gene(s) but differentiation by environmental factors.
-The extra-ovarian vitellogenesis (> 96 %), spermatozoan (81 %) rather than spermatophore mechanism of sperm transfer, promiscuity and polygyny over monogamy, iteroparity (99.6 %) over semelparity and internal fertilization (84 %) are preferred, as they accelerate diversity.
+Egg size is determined by environmental factors, but lecithality is genetically fixed.
+In poikilotherms, sex is also determined by gene(s), but differentiation by environmental factors.
+The extra-ovarian vitellogenesis (> 96%), spermatozoan (81%) rather than spermatophore mechanism of sperm transfer, promiscuity and polygamy over monogamy, iteroparity (99.6%) over semelparity and internal fertilization (84%) are preferred, as they accelerate diversity.
 Body size and egg size determine fecundity.
-Indirect life cycle (82 %) and incorporation of feeding larval stages accelerate diversity.
-Brooding and viviparity (6.4 %) decelerate it.
+Indirect life cycle (82%) and incorporation of feeding larval stages accelerate diversity.
+Brooding and viviparity (6.4%) decelerate it.
 Parasitism extends life span and liberates fecundity from eutelism.

 Evolution is an ongoing process, and speciation and extinction are its unavoidable by-products.
-The in-built conservation mechanism of reviving life after a sleeping duration has been reduced from a few million years in microbial spores to thousand years in plant seeds and hundred years in dormant eggs of animals.
+The in-built conservation mechanism of reviving life after a sleeping duration has been reduced from a few million years in microbial spores to a few thousand years in plant seeds and a few hundred years in dormant eggs in animals.
 Hence, animal conservation requires priority.
 The existence of temperature-resistant/insensitive individuals, strains and species shall flourish during the ongoing global warming and earth shall continue with such burgeoning species, hopefully inclusive of man.

 Table of Contents